Fri Sep 17 5:07pm ET

 ''Obviously, they have some weapons, but I think if you neutralize Dak, then he won't be able to get the ball to those weapons,'' Bosa said. ''It starts with us up front, being able to not take these high rushers and open up those big gaps and just rush in sound as a group before.''

-New England Patriots wide receiver Nelson Agholor hasn't been able to make much noise since the season opener.
-In fact, he has three receptions or less in every game since Week 1.
-That's unlikely to change against a Cowboys defense that ranks ninth in pass DVOA so far in 2021.
-The Patriots brought in Agholor to be their deep threat, but they don't take too many risks with the ball.
-Quarterback Mac Jones tends to lean on short passes, which cuts Agholor out of the gameplan.
-He'll be a desperation flex option against the Cowboys in Week 6.
+New England Patriots wide receiver Nelson Agholor has struggled to do much damage since the season opener.
+In fact, Agholor has three receptions or less in every game since Week 1.
+He'll get a Jets defense that ranks 23rd in pass DVOA so far in 2021.
+Despite a favorable matchup, it's unlikely that Agholor succeeds here.
+He was expected to be the deep threat for this offense, but quarterback Mac Jones rarely takes deep shots.
+Agholor should be on the bench for this game even with a plus matchup.